Scags/IDA-RunLastScript/README.md

 If a python script uses implicit IDA modules (e.g. ida_kernwin) without explicitly importing the module, it will fail.
 TLDR, make sure all module code invokations fall under `idaapi`.

-Also retrying scripts randomly crash IDA.
+Also retrying some scripts can randomly crash IDA.
 I'm not sure why, but I think it has to do with modifying global variables.